-Dive Port Phillip Bay and discover more than 60 nineteenth-century shipwrecks and four submarines that were sunk during World War I, seahorses and soft corals.
-Port Phillip Heads are home to some of the most spectacular wall dives in Australia that start at a depth of about 12 metres and extend beyond 90 metres.
+Dive Port Phillip Bay and see seahorses and soft corals.
+Discover more than 60 19th-century shipwrecks and four submarines sunk during World War I. Port Phillip Heads is home to some of the most spectacular wall dives in Australia that start at a depth of about 12 metres and extend beyond 90 metres.
 If you prefer shore diving, head to Mornington, Portsea or Rye piers.

 Protected parks and spectacular sites

 Dive sites located along the Great Ocean Road range from 20 metre-high kelp forests to spectacular caves, swim throughs and an abundance of fish life, crayfish and abalone among the reef and shipwreck sites.

 Gippsland's rugged and spectacular coastline is protected by a number of marine parks and has some of the best scuba diving and snorkelling in Australia.

 Dive the wreck of the HMAS Canberra – Victoria's first artificial reef created for the sole purpose of dive sports.
 Join the many curious divers who drop 28 metres below the waves of Bass Strait to explore the flight decks, bridge, engine rooms and galley.

 To gain access divers must either book a dive tour with a licensed tour operator or book a slot on the public mooring through Parks Victoria.
 There are four moorings and the site can accommodate approximately 60 divers at any time.